myccccccc/Pintos/reports/project2.md

 Jiasheng Qin first wrote the initial design for task2.
 And Yingchun Ma later inplemented task2 with some improvement as listed above.
 Yingchun Ma wrote the final report for task2

 ### Task 3
+Jiasheng Qin wrote most of the finalized version for task3, with some edits from the other group members in order to pass the multi-oom test.

 ### Tests
 Yingchun Ma wrote the tests.

+In general, one of the strongest points of this project was the completion of tasks in a very timely manner; scheduling was performed very effectively, with group members asking TAs and going to the project party in order to resolve remaining issues.
+Something that could have been improved might be collaboration, as task completion was (initially) largely isolated and independent.

 ## Student Testing Report